 So, armed with all this knowledge and excitement, Chris led us out on a particularly wet day to several venues: St George’s Market, Belfast City Hall, Castlecourt Mall, Smithfield Market, the Tavern Bar (Union Street), and finally a tour through the University of Ulster Belfast campus, where we reviewed some current students’ work.

 I very much enjoyed the experience.
 I was so anxious at the start.
 Chris gave encouragement, and I was able to keep calm and soon found my stride.
 This was definitely not something I would have ventured on, on my own.
 I highly recommend this course and Chris’ tutelage!

 I look forward to meeting up with some new street photographers, those from the course and others in Belfast and further afield.

-Here are a few of my images from my journey (slideshow of all at end).
+Here are a few of my images from my journey.
 All taken with an iPhone 4S.
 The phone’s discreetness provides a noticeable advantage.
 Shortcoming is autofocus lag.